kevinmeredith/http4s-book/intro.md

 ## Intended Audience of Book

 My intended audience is intermediate software developers, namely those with some experience in functional programming.

+## Source Code Repository of Book

+This book's source, including the actual writing and code, is at https://github.com/kevinmeredith/http4s-book.

 ## Why I'm Writing This Book